retrohub-org/docs/user_guide/setup/02-first-steps.rst

 .. image:: assets/02-emulators-settings.png

-This section is here to give you an overview of your games expected to work right away.
-RetroHub is essentially an emulator frontend, so it does not come with any pre-installed.
-You'll need to download, install and configure all the emulators previously before RetroHub can use them.
+This section gives you an overview of what emulatores were detected and are thus expected to work right away.
+RetroHub is an emulator frontend, so it does not come with any pre-installed ones.
+You'll need to download, install and configure all your desired emulators previously before RetroHub can use them.

-If RetroHub fails in finding an emulator, it shows the paths it tried to check on your system for it's existence.
-If your emulator is working as intended, you may need to set it's path manually later on.
+If RetroHub fails in finding an emulator, it shows the paths it tried to check on your system for its existence.
+If your emulator is working as intended, you may need to set its path manually later on.

 All done
 --------